openworm/CElegansNeuroML/README.md

 This is being developed as part of the [OpenWorm project](http://www.openworm.org).

-**There is also a new initiative which uses Python scripts to generate network models in NeuroML2 at multiple levels of details: [c302](https://github.com/openworm/CElegansNeuroML/tree/master/CElegans/pythonScripts/c302).** This will eventually be fully integrated with the neuroConstruct version.
+**There is also a new initiative which uses Python scripts to generate network models in NeuroML2 at multiple levels of detail: c302.
+This has recently been moved to [its own repository](https://github.com/openworm/c302).**

 ### Installation